rsresta07/RecBlog-frontend/README.md

 ## Project Structure

-Inside the src/ there is multiple folder so below is the brief explaination of it.
+Inside the src/ there is multiple folder so below is the brief explanation of it.

 ```bash
 src/